SteffenKn/WS2801-alexa/README.md

 - `ledController`
   - optional
   - Type: [LedController](https://github.com/SteffenKn/WS2801-PI/blob/develop/src/index.ts#L44)
   - The led controller that controls the leds of the connected led strip.
-If no value is specified, WS2801-webserver will create its own LedController with the LedAmount that is configured in the [default config](./src/config/config.ts).
+If no value is specified, WS2801-webserver will create its own LedController with the LedAmount configured in the [default config](./src/config/config.ts).
     - To avoid rendering problems, there should be only one LedController instance.

 ### start